How Much Does It Cost to Build a Garage?

 The cost to build a garage can vary significantly, but it’s still possible to save money.
 Most of the money-saving opportunities are in the planning stage—choosing the size, exterior, and extra features.
 Consider these ideas for how to save money on the cost to build a garage:

 - Forgo the windows or skylights.
-Windows and skylights are a fast way to increase the cost of a garage.
+Adding windows and skylights is a fast way to increase the cost of a garage.
 Opt for windows installed in the garage door for natural light.

 - Build to size.
 Rather than building extra space for a workshop that might not be used, only build to the size that’s needed.